ricardoyang00/thalassa/pw2/README.md

   - If you run our project, you will notice it takes a couple (or even a few) seconds to load the scene.
 This is because the temple is generated using boolean operations on geometries, which take quite a while.
   - **Potential Solution**: use workers
   - **Potential Solution**: generate temple beforehand

+- **Collisions**
+  - Objects can get stuck on edges and/or complex surfaces
+    - Especially annoying for fish, because they don't just pick another direction, unlike the submarine which is controlled by the user
+  - Was mitigated by making the surface normal stronger, but the issue is still prevalent and slide is not as smooth